RuedigerVoigt/salted/README.md

 * `timeout_sec`: The number of seconds to wait for a server to answer the request.
 This is necessary as some servers do not answer and a single one of those would block the check.
 This defaults to 5 seconds.
 * `dont_check_again_within_hours`: the cache lifetime in full hours.
 If a link was valid this number of hours ago, salted assumes it is still valid and will not check it again.
 This defaults to 24 hours.
 * `raise_for_dead_links`: if set to `True` salted will raise an exception in case it finds obviously dead links that yield a HTTP status code like 404 ('Not found) or 410 ('Gone').
 That behavior is useful for a publication workflow.
 It will *not* raise an exception for links it could not check as some servers block requests.
+* `user_agent`: sets the 'User-Agent' field of the HTTP header.
+This defaults to 'salted' if not set.

 ### Running the check